 Joint Health Command delivers a range of mental health services including mental health promotion, training, prevention, early identification, treatment and rehabilitation.
 Defence recognise that mental health isn't solely related to diagnosable mental disorders but encompasses a broad range of lifestyle, mental wellbeing and job performance factors.
 Joint Health Command provides timely, evidence based mental health support to Commanders and ADF members through the development of policy, training and treatment programs adapted to the special conditions of military service.
 Visit defence.gov.au/health for a full list of polices, training, and programs.

-The ADF Health and Wellbeing Portal 'Fighting Fit' directs you to Defence websites about ADF health.
+The Joint Health Command ADF Health and Wellbeing Portal 'Fighting Fit' will direct you to Defence websites about ADF health (including mental health).
 The portal includes information specifically for Commanders, Reservists, ADF members preparing for deployment, veterans, families, and health professionals.

 In many cases, the first step in accessing services for treatment of anxiety, depression, or related conditions will be a consultation with your GP.
-Your GP can work with you to write a Mental Health Treatment Plan and refer you to a mental health specialist such as a psychologist, social worker, occupational therapist, or psychiatrist.
+Visit at-ease.dva.gov.au for advice on seeking professional help.

 Beyond Blue provides information and support to help everyone in Australia achieve their best possible mental health, whatever their age and wherever they live.
 Beyond Blue is independent from Defence and can support you and your family if you're experiencing anxiety, depression, or suicide risk.